orcfax/docs/docs/fact-token/tokenomics.md

 Orcfax is committed to increasing the footprint of its community.
 The way we decided to distribute the Orcfax utility token is an important step towards achieving this goal.
-That’s why we decided not to sell any FACT tokens via VC, seed, or private sale rounds.
+That's why we decided not to sell any FACT tokens via VC, seed, or private sale rounds.
 We believe this has resulted in a more fair distribution of our token among our community.